jayproulx/aws-ha-lamp-example/README.md

 # aws-ha-lamp-example

 ## Goals
-- True high availability LAMP environment, duplication and failover for all services across multiple availability zones
+- True high availability LAMP environment, duplication and failover, and self healing for services across multiple availability zones
 - Lower latency and reduce load
 - Additional support for improved disk I/O
+- A MySQL database
+- Disaster Recovery (RDS Backups, S3 replication across availability zones, EBS snapshots if necessary)

-## notes:
+## Notes:
+- This demo, in it's most simple form, could simply be a Elastic Beanstalk app with the default functionality, however, it's meant to demonstrate given requirements
 - Any resources provisioned by these stacks may incur charges in your AWS account, steps have been taken to keep these low, and most services should fall within the free-tier.
 - In order to keep with free tier, the database stack will be launched as a db.t2.micro in a single availability zone rather than a Multi-AZ deployment, this compromises the availability, but keeps costs down for the example
 - These stacks already support multiple environments (Dev and Prod)